 Getting accepted into Y Combinator is a watershed moment for startup founders who want to take their talents and big ideas to the next level.

-Apart from the much-needed financial boost that enables startups to hit the ground running, the mentorship and networking opportunities offered by YC can set up founders for success once their program is done.
+Apart from the much-needed financial boost that enables startups to hit the ground running, the mentorship and networking opportunities YC offers can set up founders for success once their program is completed.

-But getting your foot in the door isn’t exactly easy, especially when you're likely competing with hundreds of other startup founders for a coveted spot in one of YC's biannual batches.
+But getting your foot in the door can be challenging, especially when you're likely competing with hundreds of other startup founders for a coveted spot in one of YC's biannual batches.

-Filling out YC's online application, preparing an application video, and somehow passing the in-person interview round with flying colors can be a time-consuming if not daunting experience for many early-stage founders.
+Filling out YC's online application, preparing an application video, and passing the in-person interview round with flying colors can be a time-consuming, if not daunting, experience for many early-stage founders.

 To help you develop a game plan that works for your startup, we've compiled a list of expert advice and insights from actual founders on creating a successful Y Combinator application.

-These founders — Pilot's Founder-in-Residence Gillian O'Brien, Doppler Co-Founder and CEO Brian Vallelunga, and Kalshi Co-Founder and CEO Tarek Mansour — shared snippets of their experience in our YC admissions webinar, where they traded stories about their own applications and offered tips for anyone who's thinking of applying.
+Pilot's Startup Evangelist Gillian O'Brien, Doppler Co-Founder and CEO Brian Vallelunga, and Kalshi Co-Founder and CEO Tarek Mansour share snippets of their YC experience with us and offer tips for anyone who's thinking of applying.

 1. Brevity is Key

 Knowing the ins and outs of your business is paramount, but explaining it to someone like your life story can also work against you.
-In fact, extremely long-winded answers to questions on the YC application or during the in-person interview can actually do more harm than good.
+Extremely long-winded answers to questions on the YC application or during the in-person interview can do more harm than good.

 2. Embrace the Ugly Truth

-It can be tempting to play down the hardships and challenges that your company is facing, but it’s not easy to fool application reviewers and YC partners.
+It can be tempting to play down the hardships and challenges that your company is facing, but it takes work to fool application reviewers and YC partners.

-"YC knows that your business is on fire, basically, and one of the first things that they say when you start the batch is, 'We know that your business is very vulnerable,'" Gillian said.
-“Along with being clear and concise, I think the best thing to do is to be straightforward and honest about the situation that you're in."
+"YC knows that your business is on fire, basically, and one of the first things they say, when you start the batch, is, 'We know that your business is very vulnerable,'" Gillian says.
+"Along with being clear and concise, I think the best thing to do is to be straightforward and honest about the situation that you're in."

-In this case, it may be best to keep your response simple and say that you've been working on the business for the last two months.
+Keep your response simple in this case and say that you've been working on the business for the last two months.

-Since each YC partner knows certain industries really well, the team as a collective whole will know when founders are onto something.
-As a founder, your job is to succinctly explain what isn't working within a certain industry and convey how your business will make it better, fulfill a need, or fill a gap in services.
+Since each YC partner knows specific industries well, the team as a collective whole will know when the founders are onto something.
+As a founder, your job is to briefly explain what isn't working within a specific industry and convey how your business will make it better, fulfill a need, or fill a gap in services.

-Fluff that doesn't add much value and overt attempts to make your company look better than it actually is can work against you.
+Fluff that doesn't add much value and overt attempts to make your company look better can work against you.

 3. Talk About Your Competitors

-There's nothing wrong with having competitors, but when your startup is just getting off the ground, it can be tempting to avoid or dance around the topic when you’re trying to attract investors.
+There's nothing wrong with competitors, but when your startup is just getting off the ground, it can be tempting to avoid or dance around the topic when trying to attract investors.

 4. Know What Your X Factor Is

-"There's fatigue that goes on when you're reading these applications, so you want to really double down on whatever it is that you choose and re-emphasize it throughout your application," Gillian said.
-“Keep coming back to the reason that you feel is going to make you win."
+"There's fatigue that goes on when you're reading these applications, so you want to double down on whatever it is that you choose and re-emphasize it throughout your application," Gillian says.
+"Keep coming back to the reason you feel is going to make you win."

 5. Lean Into Mischievousness

-"I think YC wants to see that you're curious and have some gumption and creativity," Gillian said.
-I think that those things come out when you can show that you've hacked something, as long as it's wholesome, not actually exploiting anyone, or breaking the law.”
+"I think YC wants to see that you're curious and have some gumption and creativity," Gillian says.
+Those things come out when you can show that you've hacked something, as long as it's wholesome, not exploiting anyone or breaking the law.

 6. Get a Recommendation From Someone You Know

-"Don't ask people who you don't know very well or at all," Gillian said.
+"Don't ask people who you don't know very well or at all," Gillian says.
 Ask people who you know well and can vouch for you.
 That's going to be very good."